nih-cfde/training-and-engagement/docs/General-Tutorials/Introduction_to_Amazon_Web_Services/introtoaws1.md

 Amazon Web Services (AWS) is a subsidiary of Amazon that provides on-demand cloud computing platforms and APIs to individuals, companies and governments, on a metered pay-as-you-go basis.
 Subscribers can pay for a single virtual AWS computer, a dedicated physical computer, or clusters of either.
 AWS cloud computing resources are useful for conducting large-scale genomic analyses that would otherwise take too long or crash local computers.

-To start, we will learn how to set-up Ubuntu 20.04 Pro LTS open source software operating system.
-Ubuntu 20.04 Pro LTS is one of the programs offered in Amazon Free Tier as well as one of the most popular open source operating systems.

 Est. time | Lesson name | Description
 --- | --- | ---
 30 mins | [Setting up an AWS instance](./introtoaws3.md) | How to start and configure an AWS instance?